conda/conda-libmamba-solver/docs/user-guide/performance.md

 ## For `conda-libmamba-solver`

 * Experimental: `CONDA_LIBMAMBA_SOLVER_MAX_ATTEMPTS=0`.
-  Setting this environment variable will disable the retry loop, making it behave more like `mamba`.
+  Setting this environment variable will disable the retry loop, making it behave more like `micromamba`.

 ## For conda `classic`